 Share / Bookmark

 - D14320 - Microelectronics

-Topics of interest: ultrathin-film technology, plasma processing, atomic layer processing, spatial ALD (incl. roll-to-roll), RTP, reactive ion etching, atomic layer etching, 3D passive and heterogeneous integration, microsystem technology, Li-ion micro-batteries, sensors, displays.
+Fred Roozeboom is Full Professor in the Plasma and Materials Processing group in the Applied Physics department at Eindhoven University of Technology (TU/e).
+Roozeboom’s research interests include ultrathin-film technology, plasma processing, spatial ALD (including roll-to-roll), RTP, reactive ion etching, 3D passive and heterogeneous integration, microsystem technology, Li-ion microbatteries, sensors, and displays.